qit2/GamerSaviors/lab8/readme.txt

 of the type submit.
 I also worked on the creativity to make it so that the buttons changed when hovering over them.

 Ryan Qi and Ryan Zhou:
-I wrote the function sin, cos, and tan, which use the abstract class OneOperation.
-Then I add css to the calculator.
+We wrote the function sin, cos, and tan, which use the abstract class OneOperation.
+Then we add css to the calculator.
-First of all, I put all the thing in a big dic with id which called calc-container.
-In this div, I make the calculator stay in the middle of page and give the calculator a background.
-Then I make the result box having a boarder and I also change the font size and font weight to make the calculator easier to read.
+First of all, we put all the thing in a big div with id which called calc-container.
+In this div, we make the calculator stay in the middle of page and give the calculator a background.
+Then we make the result box having a boarder and I also change the font size and font weight to make the calculator easier to read.
-Also, I make all the input botton lines in twe line and I change the color of them into blue.
+Also, we make all the input button lines in two lines and I change the color of them into blue.
+On top of that, we've fixed an unintentional error about dividing zeros.